We’ve all worked with someone who tends to attract drama.

 Being Blind to Victim Mentality

 At JMA, we’ve coached a lot of individuals, including very successful individuals, who don’t even realize they are exhibiting victim mentality behavior.
-It’s often a blind spot, or a personal trait that may limit the way we act, react, behave or believe and therefore holds us back.
-In truth, we all have a little bit of victim mentality in our lives whether we choose to see it or not.
+It’s often a blind spot or a personal trait that may limit the way we act, react, behave, or believe and therefore hold us back.
+In truth, we all have a little bit of a victimhood mentality in our lives whether we choose to see it or not.
 The good news is that when someone can start to see it and correct it, they no longer experience this learned helplessness.
-As coaches, we call it out “real time” in session whenever the perspective comes up.
-When someone has this lens, it tends to come up often.
-With self-awareness, coaching and homework, they begin to catch themselves, take responsibility and adopt accountability.
+As coaches, we call it out “real-time” in session whenever the perspective comes up.
+When someone is in victim mode, it tends to come up often.
+With self-awareness, coaching, and homework, they begin to catch themselves, take responsibility and adopt accountability.

 Related: Why Radical Accountability is a Game Changer